fenris123/Python-Python-Performing-semantic-analysis-of-articles-from-NCBI-that-include-a-selected-term/README.md

 Program Description:

 This program conducts a simple semantic analysis by conducting a frequency analysis of word usage within article abstracts retrieved from the NCBI database.
 Specifically designed to analyze articles containing a user-specified term, it provides insights into the language used within this subset of articles.

 Usage:

 The program is platform-independent and can be used with any operating system.

 Target Audience:

 Developed with simplicity in mind, the program is tailored for users with minimal computer literacy or programming experience.
 It offers a straightforward approach to exploring the language patterns in articles related to a specific search term.

 Limitations:

 Due to technical constraints, the program restricts the number of articles retrieved to 200.
 This limitation ensures compliance with the NCBI API usage policies while providing a manageable dataset for analysis.

+Results:

+The results will be displayed in three files: an Excel file containing information about the articles found (title, author, PubMed ID, etc.), another Excel file with the total frequency of each word, and a JSON file containing the text of the abstracts.

 Caution:

 Users should interpret the results with caution, recognizing that the analysis is based on a limited sample size.
 The program aims to demonstrate the simplicity of conducting semantic analysis on article abstracts, rather than providing exhaustive linguistic insights.